Work with us!

 The production manager at the Carillon handles the entire layout of the paper.
-This person is in charge of placing all the content – text and photos – into the newspaper using In Design and then submitting it to the press once it is complete.
-This position requires a lot of patience, tolerance, creativity, and problem-solving skills.
+This person is in charge of placing all the content – text and photos – into the newspaper using Id Design and then submitting it to the press once it is complete.
+This position requires a lot of patience, tolerance, creativity, and problem-solving skills

 Arts and Culture Editor:

-The arts and culture editor is responsible for overseeing the development of said section, insuring equal coverage of musical, artistic, and otherwise cultural community-wide events and stories as reported by University of Regina students.
-The A&C editor is also responsible for the technical production of their section’s articles, and making sure that the graphics editor has been provided with pictures for the corresponding articles.
-The news editor is also responsible for submitting at least one multimedia piece per semester at the discretion of the multimedia editor.
+The Arts and Culture Editor is responsible for overseeing the development of said section, insuring equal coverage of musical, artistic, and otherwise cultural community-wide events and stories as reported by University of Regina students.
+Likewise, the A&C editor is responsible for the upkeep and promotion of A Space of Their Own, a section dedicated to the creative writing and visual art of women, people of colour, LGBT community members, and disabled individuals.

 The distribution manager is tasked with gathering the issues of the Carillon and dispersing them to the locations across campus the day they are received, usually Thursday.
 In addition the distribution manager is required to keep track of the performance of the various stands and approach local businesses to help distribute the Carillon.